greena13/redux-and-the-rest/README.md

 # Defining resources

-Resources are defined with the `resources` function, which accepts two arguments:
+Resources are defined with the `resources` function, which accepts two options hashes as arguments:

-* `resourceOptions` - options that apply to all resources
+* `resourceOptions` - options that apply to all the resource's actions
-* `actionOptions` - options that enable and configure actions (RESTful or not)
+* `actionOptions` - options that enable and configure individual actions (RESTful or not)

-It returns an object containing redux components necessary to use the resource you have just defined:
+It returns an object containing Redux components necessary to use the resource you have just defined:

-* `reducers` - an object of reducers that you can then pass to Redux's `combineReducers` function.
+* `reducers` - an object of reducers that you can pass to Redux's `combineReducers` function.
-* `actions` -
+* `actions` - an object of action constants where the keys are the generic action names (e.g. `index`) and the values are the specific action constants (e.g. `FETCH_USERS`)
-* action creators - these are the functions you call to trigger your stores actions and are defined if you enabled them in the `actionOptions` you passed to `resources`.
+* Action creators - these are the functions you call to trigger your stores actions and are defined if you enabled them in `actionOptions` (e.g. `fetchUsers`).

 ```javascript
 import { resources } from 'redux-and-the-rest';